cesame-pl/cesame/README.md

 # Cesame
-Cesame: A C-like programming language that features native support for first-class func- tions.
+Cesame: A C-like programming language that features native support for first-class functions.
 Cesame also supports non-primitive types such as String, Array, and Struct.
-Cesame abstracts away pointers and stores most data on the heap, except for primitives and refer- ences to objects, similar to Java.
+Cesame abstracts away pointers and stores most data on the heap, except for primitives and references to objects, similar to Java.
 The compiler is written in OCaml with C libraries and targets LLVM IR.

 ## Testing
 ```